cliffeby/RochV001a/docs/README.md

 ### Asssuring Test Coverage #

-- Create a compliance grid for your expected workflow and each endpoint
+- Create a compliance grid for your expected workflow and each endpoint.
+Use it to make sure that your test cover all of these conditions.

 #### My Compliance matrix #
 <table >